 Let’s first discover the origin of blockchain.
-Historically, the blockchain technology dates back to the early 1990s.
+Historically, blockchain technology dates back to the early 1990s.
 Then two researchers, Stuart Haber and W. Scott Stornetta put in place a practical solution for calculating and time-stamping digital documents so that they cannot be falsified, backdated, or tampered with.
 However, blockchain technology gained popularity only through 2004.
-But most notably, with the creation of the first digital currency Bitcoin (in 2008) and the establishment of the crypto market.
+But most notably, with the creation of the first digital currency Bitcoin (in 2008), and the establishment of the crypto market.
 Let’s have a look at what is Blockchain below.

 What Makes Blockchain Special?

 By definition, blockchain is a list of data records that works as a decentralized digital ledger.
 The data is organized in the so-called blocks that are chronologically arranged and protected by cryptography.
 In simpler terms, blockchain is a digital ledger that is an electronic version of paper books and is mainly responsible for recording a list of transactions.
 That happens simultaneously on a digital network from many computers (called nodes) around the world.
 Therefore, any created record cannot be changed retroactively without having to change all subsequent blocks on the network.
 Since blockchain transactions take place within a global peer-to-peer network, this is what makes cryptocurrencies and Bitcoin decentralized digital assets.
 They are borderless and immune to any central government intervention.
 We know that is not the case with other financial assets (influenced by the monetary policy of central banks).